Puthiya Vaarpugal: Development

 After director Bharathiraja scored three consecutive box-office hits: 16 Vayathinile (1977), Kizhakke Pogum Rail and Sigappu Rojakkal (both 1978), his mentor K. R. Gangadharan asked if he would be interested in taking to film production for his fourth; he agreed.
 Bharathiraja's then associate R. Selvaraj wrote the story of Puthiya Vaarpugal which Bharathiraja approved, making his debut as producer.
 Since the director did not have enough money, Gangadharan gave him an advance of ₹5000.
-The film's title was derived from the short story of the same name by Jayakanthan.
+The film's title was derived from a short story by Jayakanthan.
 While Bharathiraja wrote the screenplay, K. Bhagyaraj wrote the dialogues.
 Cinematography was handled by P. S. Nivas and editing by R. Bhaskaran.

 Casting and filming

 Puthiya Vaarpugal is the film debut of the then 16-year-old Rati Agnihotri; Bharathiraja decided on her as the lead actress after watching her performance in a school play.
 Agnihotri's father agreed to let her join the film after Bharathiraja promised to complete filming within a month.
 Bharathiraja said he chose Agnihotri because he wanted a woman who looked like a "sunflower in their midst".
 It is also the first film for Bhagyaraj as lead actor.
 Gangai Amaran was originally considered, but Bharathiraja later decided on Bhagyaraj.
 According to Bharathiraja, he was not cast until the day before filming began.

 K. K. Soundar and G. Srinivasan were initially cast as the village chief and the female lead's father respectively, but switched their roles.
 This is the debut film for Chandrasekhar.
-Haja Sheriff was cast after a successful audition, during which he recited a dialogue from Manohara (1954).
+Haja Sheriff was cast after a successful audition, during which he recited a dialogue from Manohara (1954); it is his debut film.
 Manobala made his acting debut with this film, and also worked as an assistant director.
 The song "Vaan Megangale" was filmed at Kumbakkarai Falls.
 Filming was completed in 22 working days.
 Amaran dubbed Bhagyaraj's voice as he was unavailable for dubbing sessions due to having to attend his mother's funeral.
 Hema Malini dubbed Agnihotri's voice.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Vaan Megangale" is set to the Carnatic raga Mohanam, "Idhayam Poguthe" is set to Keeravani, and "Thamthananam Thana" is set to Shanmukhapriya.
-For the song "Idhayam Poguthe" he was inspired by the Symphony No. 8 by Franz Schubert.
+For the song "Idhayam Poguthe" he was inspired by Symphony No. 8 by Franz Schubert.
 The songs were composed at President Hotel, Madras.